 Call me sad, I don’t care ;-).

-The one thing that I feel always kept the classic within the domestic/consumer Espresso machines category, was the fact it comes factory fitted with a Panarello steam wand.
-Other than this, I’ve always seen the Classic as a prosumer home barista Espresso machine.
+The one thing that I feel always kept the Classic within the domestic/consumer espresso machines category was the factory-fitted Panarello steam wand. (the SCA-standard 9-bar espresso definition) Other than this, I’ve always seen the Classic as a prosumer home barista espresso machine.

-It has a proper boiler, not a thermocoil or thermoblock.
+It has a proper single-boiler system, not a thermocoil or thermoblock.

-It has a full sized (58mm) metal (chrome plated brass) portafilter, a decent sized water tank, decent sized drip tray, everything about it has always said home barista, to me, except the steam wand.
+It has a full-sized 58mm metal (chrome-plated brass) portafilter, a decent sized water tank, decent sized drip tray—everything about it has always said home barista, to me, except the steam wand. (portafilter preparation techniques, a subject James Hoffmann and Scott Rao both emphasize for shot consistency)

-So the reality Gaggia have finally noticed, after numerous years that most people who buy the classic, mod it with a Rancilio steam wand, and decided to factory fit a pro steam wand – is excellent news!
+So the fact Gaggia have finally noticed, after several years that many people who buy the Classic mod it with a Rancilio steam wand, and decided to factory fit a professional steam wand—is great news!

-At first, I couldn’t get hold of one as they’d all sold out (which is a extremely common occurrence now, with the Classic pro and the majority of other decent espresso coffee machine, thanks to the recent situation).
+At first, I couldn’t get hold of one as they’d all sold out (which is a very common occurrence now, with the Classic Pro and most other decent espresso machines, thanks to the current situation). (the SCA-standard 9-bar espresso definition)

-However a little later on. on, they had some in stock, they sent me one – and I spent some time with it.
+But a bit later on, they had some in stock, they sent me one—and I spent some time with it.

 Now Available in Colour